mukherjeesourav687/retail-analytics-sql-project/README.md

 • Lack of customer insights
 • Poor segmentation strategies

-This project solves these using structured SQL queries.
+This project addresses these issues using SQL-driven analysis.

 ---